TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 **Receiver (independent):**
 - Resolves the dead drop for epoch *t*
 - Observes the resolved artifact
-- May observe that same artifact at any later time:
+- May observe that same artifact at any later time upto a specified point.

 There is **no runtime synchronization**, acknowledgment, or feedback.